Moment conditions for random coefficient AR($\infty$) under non-negativity assumptions: Second moment -- a combinatorial formula

 \section{Second moment -- a combinatorial formula}

-From this section on, we let $X$ be the random variable from the statement of Theorem~\ref{th:first_moment} and $\tilde X$ the random variable from \eqref{eq:def_Xtilde}.
+From this section on, we let $X$ be the random variable from the statement of Theorem~\ref{th:first_moment} and $\tilde X$ the random variable from \eqref{eq:def_Xtilde2}.
 We now calculate the second moment $\E[X^2]$.
-For this, it is useful to introduce some notation.
+For this, it is useful to introduce some notation, {which allows us to express the second moment and related quantities in a compact way}.
 Define the set of finite increasing integer-valued sequences starting at zero:

 The trivial sequence is denoted by $\boldsymbol 0 = (0)$.
 For $\boldsymbol t = (t_0,\ldots,t_n) \in \mathscr T$, we write $n(\boldsymbol t) = n$ and $\tilde A_{\boldsymbol t} = \tilde A_{t_0,t_1-t_0} \cdots \tilde A_{t_{n-1},t_n-t_{n-1}}$, with $\tilde A_{\boldsymbol 0} = 1$ by convention.
-We also denote $\tilde B_{\boldsymbol t}=B_{-t_n}$.
+We also denote $\tilde B_{\boldsymbol t}:=B_{-t_n}$.
 With this notation, we have

 and hence

 Define the concatenation of a finite number of sequences $\boldsymbol t^1,\ldots,\boldsymbol t^k$ by

 Now define the following two sets of pairs of elements in $\mathscr T$: